Articles & Collections

 Customer: Available to logged-in customers.
 You can optionally specify properties that viewers must meet to view the article.
 For example, specifying they must be on the Enterprise tier or part of a certain account can help you create articles tailored to only relevant segments of your customer base.

-Articles can also be set to be hidden -- this hides them in the search but makes them accessible via a direct link.
+Articles can also be set to be hidden -- this hides public/customer articles in the search for everyone but your team, but makes them accessible via a direct link.
 This is particularly useful for upcoming features that aren't released yet, or workarounds/setup that you don't want to draw too much attention to.

 Every time an article is published, it creates a new version.
 This allows you to review any changes made, or to revert to a historical version of the article at any time.